-I am not sure who else needs to hear this but the pandemic is taking over our mind and is hijacking our energy.
+I am not sure who else needs to hear this but the pandemic is slowly but surely taking over our mind and is hijacking our energy.

-2020 was all about adjusting to the pandemic and came with a weird curiosity for me whether the world would finally slow down and become more conscious and connected with itself: All over the sudden family , friends, the little things like a chat with the supermarket cashier mattered more.
-I felt calm and relieved knowing there are not thousands of flights taking off at the same time and employees were rushing to offices at high heart rate.
+2020 was all about adjusting to a sudden drastic shift in our daily life of a world as we have known it only so far.
+It may sound strange, but the pandemic as it arrived came with a weird curiosity for me whether the world would finally slow down and become more conscious and connected with itself: All over the sudden it seemed we all looked through a convergent lens focusing on what is secure for us.
+The extra time with family and friends, the little things like a chat with the supermarket cashier mattered more.
+I felt calm and relieved knowing there are not thousands of flights taking off at the same time into the sky and employees were now not rushing to offices at high heart rate with their coffee in one hand and the laptop in the other.
+Experiencing the pandemic in my home in the center of Munich, despite it is very calm and quiet, I felt the energy a few streets further calming down as traffic subsided.
+As I started a morning routine of 5am meditations for around 70 min and focused on my Coaching business I thought I have a great plan to spend the pandemic meaningfully.

-However even the strongest positivity faded for me at times and especially with the beginning of this year as it seems the positive effects of a new normal have found their not so great counterparts (procrastination, ungratefulness, lethargy , hello!) and have changed into a strange routine.
+However, as time passed, even the strongest positivity and discipline faded for me at times and especially with the beginning of this year as it seems the positive effects of a new normal have found their not so great counterparts such as procrastination, ungratefulness, lethargy (hello!) and have changed into a strange routine.

 Being a coach, I get a lot of questions from friends and contacts in my network on how to FEEL LIVELY AGAIN because it seems like all effort, obedience, discipline and positive thoughts are not leading anywhere right now.
 It is so hard to enjoy this home office routine after the novelty of having longer morning self care routines while downloading those emails or having that morning walk in the park start loose their magic with a missing outlook.